CISA Shields Up

 Why Shields Up?

 The invasion of Ukraine started on February 23, 2022.
 Two days later, the CISA issued a Shields Up warning for US organizations.
+The rare precaution called for all organizations to prepare for disruptive cyber activity.
+It applies to all organizations, no matter their size.

 This cybersecurity alert was a direct response to increased malicious cyber activity.
 This activity took place in Ukraine.
 Some of it included a flurry of DDoS malware attacks.